pexip/os-python2.7/Doc/library/functions.rst

    is a type object (new-style class) and *object* is an object of that type or of a (direct, indirect or :term:`virtual <abstract base class>`) subclass thereof.
 If *object* is not a class instance or an object of the given type, the function always returns false.
-   If *classinfo* is a tuple of class or type objects (or recursively, other such tuples), return true if *object* is an instance of any of the classes or types.
+If *classinfo* is neither a class object nor a type object, it may be a tuple of class or type objects, or may recursively contain other such tuples (other sequence types are not accepted).
 If *classinfo* is not a class, type, or tuple of classes, types, and such tuples, a :exc:`TypeError` exception is raised.

    .. versionchanged:: 2.2